elibroftw/blog.elijahlopez.ca/content/posts/handling-disrespect.md

 At this point, the person has shown their arrogance.
 They are worthy of being disrespected back.
 It's possible they will learn their mistake with time, however life is not baseball.
 Two strikes is all it takes to be out.

-If this interaction occured online, there is no need to tolerate this individual.
+If this interaction occurred online, there is no need to tolerate this individual.

 Likewise, if they are a stranger or someone you don't have to deal with often, there's no point in continuing the conversation.
 They aren't worthy of your time.